 On March 12, 1942, the Seeandbee was acquired by the U.S. Navy.
 The ship would be soon be renamed USS Wolverine—after completing the work of converting her into an aircraft carrier.

-To do so, they installed a 550 foot-long flight deck, designed exclusively for training purposes.
+To do so, the U.S. Navy had a 550 foot-long flight deck installed, designed exclusively for training purposes.
 The Navy’s combat aircraft carrier flight decks were closer to 800 feet, which made landing on USS Wolverine even more challenging.
-But the ship did its job well, and thousands of pilots qualified for aircraft carrier take-offs and landings.
+If a pilot could take off and land on the shorter flight deck, they could take off and land on any flight deck in the Navy's fleet.

 USS Sable, like her sister ship USS Wolverine, was also a coal-fired, freshwater, side-wheel paddle-powered ship.